spencerthayer/2024-Election-Polling-Analysis/readme.md

 - **Combined Result**: 46.30%

+**Implementation Note**:

+- Ensure that both `polling_score` and `favorability` are on comparable scales before combining.
+If one metric inherently has a larger range or different distribution, consider normalizing them to prevent one from dominating the other.

 ### 12. Out-of-Bag (OOB) Variance Calculation

 **Objective**: To estimate the variance associated with the polling metrics using a Random Forest model.